 - Activity makes the headache worse – Especially if the pain is pulsing, this could indicate that your headache is actually a migraine.

-- Headaches happen often – Over-the-counter headache medicine can cause rebound headaches if taken too frequently, so don’t try to treat recurring headaches at home by yourself.
+- Headaches happen often – Over-the-counter head pain medicine can cause rebound headaches if taken too frequently.
+Therefore, don’t try to treat recurring headaches at home by yourself.

 - It comes on fast and is the worst pain you’ve ever had – Unlike migraines or headaches that usually begin gradually, an aneurysm will strike like a bolt of lightning and be the worst pain of your life.
 That signals the need for immediate assistance.

-When headaches become chronic – especially if you are experiencing a stiff or sore neck before, during, or after a headache – an upper cervical chiropractor may be able to help.
+When headaches become chronic, an upper cervical chiropractor may be able to help.
+This is relevant especially if you are experiencing a stiff or sore neck before, during, or after a head pain.
 In a collection of 101 headache and migraine case studies, upper cervical chiropractic was beneficial for nearly every patient, sometimes right from the first adjustment.
 For more information, schedule a consultation with a practitioner in your area.